 - Spiritual maturity

 This will help narrow down who to talk to when you need a volunteer, and it will also help you place people that want to get more involved.
-You would probably require different levels of spiritual maturity for leading worship than you would for greeting.
+For instance, you would probably require different levels of spiritual maturity for leading worship than you would for greeting.

 If someone wants to volunteer, where should they go?

-There should be a person in charge of getting people plugged in.
-If two church members are having coffee and one mentions that they wish they could be more involved, the second person should know exactly who to connect them with.
+Put a person in charge of getting people plugged in.
+If two church members are having coffee and one mentions that they wish they could be more involved, the second person should know exactly who to connect them with–your volunteer leaders.

 How will you help people discover their strengths?

 There are some wonderful spiritual-gift inventories and strength-finding assessments.
-Perhaps you can work them into your membership classes.
-When an opportunity comes up, you have a better idea of who will be a perfect fit.
+Try working them into your membership classes.
+And when an opportunity comes up, you’ll instantly have an idea of who will be a perfect fit.

 4. DEFINE THE VOLUNTEER’S COMMITMENT